 - Driver’s license suspension

-- Vehicle registration suspension
+- Registration suspension

 - Tickets for no insurance

-- Jail time
+- Possible jail time

 Being notified that you’ve been dropped from your insurance can be highly stressful, as you’re not legally allowed to drive without it.
 While you work to get insurance again, take public transportation.
 Ride your bike.
 Listen to a podcast as you walk to work.
 Ask friends or family members for a ride!
 It may be a little inconvenient, but it’s better than losing your driver’s license or facing jail time.

 3. Apply for a New Car Insurance Policy If Necessary

 As we mentioned above, always call your current insurer and see if you can resolve the issue first.
 But drivers who aren’t eligible for reinstatement can start shopping for new insurance options online, over the phone, or in a store.
 Make sure to have the following information handy to get a speedy, accurate quote.

 - Personal info: Be ready to provide your full name, address, birth date, and marital status.